Hogfeldt/bioconda_recipe_gen/docs/index.rst

 Welcome to BiRG
 ================================

 What is BiRG?
-BiRG is automation tool for generating Conda recipes.
+BiRG is automation tool for generating Conda recipes for the Bioconda channel.

 .. toctree::
     :maxdepth: 3